Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 - left to left over right to right: cross-up handhold
 - right to right over left to left: cross-down handhold

-From a cross-up you may do an inside turn and from a cross-down you may do an outside turn (sugar tuck, for example).
+Examples:

+- A double handed sugar tuck into a hammerlock.
+- A double handed sugar push inside turn into a sweetheart.
+- A crossed-up sugar push inside turn into a cross-down handhold.[^1]
+- A crossed-down sugar push outside turn (sugar tuck) into a cross-up handhold.[^1]
-From a double you may do a sugar tuck and release the left hand so you will end in a goofy handhold.
+- A double handed sugar tuck with a left hand release into a goofy handhold.[^1]

+[^1]: This is a hypothetical move.
+I have not actually tried it. :smile_cat:

 ## Stance configurations